 How can you save 33.5% on the Adwords cost per click?

 The simple answer is to advertise on Bing.
 In many ways, Bing provides a very similar service to Google Adwords.
 The only big disadvantage of Bing is that there are fewer clicks available for purchase.
 As a result, many advertisers focus on Google Adwords and ignore Bing.
 The lower competition means less fierce bidding, which in turn lowers the cost per click.
 According to an article by Wordstream, Bing is typically 33.5% cheaper than Adwords for the same term.
-If you have not tried Bing, get started with a free $50 advertising credit.

 How to Setup a Google AdWords Account and Start Advertising in 6 Steps